Records: Wife of man found in freezer feared doctors

 KANSAS CITY, Mo.
-(AP) — A Missouri woman whose husband’s body was found in a freezer denied him medical care as he battled terminal illness and blocked police and social workers from entering the home, according to records obtained by The Associated Press.
+(AP) — A Missouri woman whose husband’s body was found in a freezer feared that doctors would use her husband’s body for research as he battled terminal illness and blocked police and social workers from entering the home after they received reports that she was denying him care, according to records obtained by The Associated Press.

 Barbara Watters, 67, of Joplin, told police her husband, Paul Barton, had Lou Gehrig’s disease, a progressive nervous system disease that also is known as ALS, said police Capt.
 Nick Jimenez said.
 She feared a doctor wanted to harvest his brain for research, according to police documents the AP obtained through a records request.